What We Did For Thanksgiving – During a 3-Day Power Outage

 Thanksgiving by Candlelight: Less Romantic Than It Sounds

-Most of our neighbors didn’t have backup generators, so they told us later that they’d had Thanksgiving dinner by candlelight.
+Most of our neighbors didn’t have backup generators during the Lake Arrowhead power outage, so they told us later that they’d had Thanksgiving dinner by candlelight.
 It was beautiful, but also freezing, so not as enchanting as it sounds.
 In fact, several of them told us that they’d been sleeping by the fireplace since their bedrooms were too cold.

 Thankfully, my parents have a backup generator and wood stove.
 So we had heat, light, a working refrigerator — and a warm, bright Thanksgiving dinner.
 It was cozy and fun!